Premium review

 - rates of chronic health conditions increasing

 Health funds are required to justify a premium increase by submitting an application to the Federal Government for approval.
 All applications to increase premiums are first assessed by the Department of Health and the Australian Prudential Regulation Authority (APRA).
 The application is then sent to the Minister for Health and Aged Care to consider if the increase is necessary.
-If a proposed premium increase is found to not be in the public interest, it won’t be approved, and health funds may be asked to review and resubmit their proposals or to keep premiums on hold.
+If a proposed premium increase is found to not be in the public interest, it won’t be approved.

 Learn more about private health insurance premium increases.

-The rebate amount you receive on your private health insurance policy from the Australian Government is determined by income threshold.
+The rebate amount you may be eligible to receive on your private health insurance policy from the Australian Government is determined by income threshold.

 Find out more about rebate levels and income thresholds.